flavorjones/concourse-gem/README.md

 ``` ruby
 Concourse.new("myproject", fly_target: "myci").create_tasks! # `fly -t myci <command>`
 ```

+### `ytt`: Enable YTT templating

+By default, this option is `false` and pipelines are treated as ERB templates.

+Setting this to `true` will run the file through first ERB (which will be a no-op if you're not using ERB) and then through YTT.

+Setting this to a `String` argument containing a directory path will cause YTT to be invoked with a `-f` option loading that directory.

 ### `format`: Emit the final pipelines in `fly format-pipeline` canonical format